futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER10.md

     },
     {
       "number": 9,
-      "focus": "Building a sample library",
+      "focus": "Build Your Sample Library",
-      "goal": "Be able to create and organize a cohesive sample pack tailored to your genre using recording, processing, and cataloging techniques.", "course_rec": {
+      "goal": "How to create and organize a cohesive sample pack tailored to your genre using recording, processing, and cataloging techniques.", "course_rec": {
         "title": "How to Make Your Own Sample Pack", "courseId": "how-to-make-your-own-sample-pack",